sherlockblaze/blog/source/_posts/english/making_sense_c1.md

 > noun.

 - [usually sing.] actions that make you stop what you are doing, or that upset the normal state that sth is in; the act of disturbing sb/sth or the fact of being disturbed: The building work is creating constant noise, dust and disturbance.
-- a situation in which people behave violently in a public place
+- a situation in which people behave [violently](#violently) in a public place
 - a state in which sb's mind or a function of the body is upset and not working normally: emotional disturbance

 #### violently

+> adv.

+- with great energy or strong movement, especially caused by a strong emotion such as fear or hatred: _she shook her head violently._
+- very strongly or severely: _He was violently sick._
+- in a way that involves physical violence: _The crowd reacted violently._

+#### violence

+> noun.

+- violent behaviour that is intended to hurt or kill sb: ***crimes/acts/threats of violence***
+  - ***~(against sb)*** _He condemned the protesters' use of violence against the police.
+- physical or emotional force and energy: _The violence of her feelings surprised him._

 #### dominate